 - TI DRV830X 3-phase drivers/buck converters/dual low-side current differential amplifiers.
 I chose the DRV8302, whose dead-time & over-current are set with resistors rather than with the DRV8301’s SPI interface, because I didn’t have the pins to spare for SPI.

 - D2PAK-7 FETs (mine are 60V/3.4mΩ/100nC **Infineon IPB034N06N3**s).

 - FETs on both sides of the board, with power rails on opposite sides of the board.
-Unfortunately I did this retardedly, and ended up with motor terminals in the middle of the board.
+Unfortunately, this meant I ended up with motor terminals in the middle of the board.

 So of course, Shane & I declared motor control design war on Facebook, and finished our boards in record time.
 Think hackathons, except with hardware, less sleeping, and a whole week in length.